Induced Minor Models. I. Structural Properties and Algorithmic Consequences: Preliminaries

-All graphs considered in this paper are finite, simple, and undirected, with $n$ vertices and $m$ edges.
+In this article, we consider finite, simple, and undirected graphs with $n$ vertices and $m$ edges.
 Given a graph $G$ and a set $S\subseteq V(G)$, the \emph{subgraph of $G$ induced by $S$} is the graph denoted by $G[S]$ with vertex set $S$ in which two vertices are adjacent if and only if they are adjacent in $G$.
+We extend this definition so that, for a set $\X$ of subsets of vertices, the \emph{subgraph of $G$ induced by $\X$} is the graph $G[\bigcup_{X \in \X} X]$, denoted by $G[\X]$.
+We denote by $G\setminus S$ the subgraph of $G$ induced by $V(G)\setminus S$, and when $S=\{v\}$, we simply write $G\setminus v$.
+When there is no ambiguity, we do not distinguish between an induced subgraph and its vertex set.

+A class of graphs is \emph{hereditary} if it is closed under taking induced subgraphs.
 A \emph{subdivision} of a graph $G$ is any graph obtained from $G$ by a sequence of edge subdivisions.
 Given two graphs $G$ and $H$, the graph $H$ is an \emph{induced subgraph} of $G$ if $H$ can be obtained from $G$ by a sequence of vertex deletions, an \emph{induced minor} of $G$ if $H$ can be obtained from $G$ by a sequence of vertex deletions or edge contractions, and an \emph{induced topological minor} of $G$ if some subdivision of $H$ is an induced subgraph of $G$.

-Note that $H$ is an induced minor of $G$ if and only if $G$ admits an \emph{induced minor model} of $H$, that is, a set $\{X_v\colon v\in V(H)\}$ of pairwise disjoint nonempty subsets of $V(G)$ indexed by the vertices of $H$, each inducing a connected subgraph of $G$ and such that for any two distinct vertices $u,v\in V(H)$, there is an edge in $G$ between a vertex in $G[X_u]$ and a vertex in $G[X_v]$ if and only if $u$ and $v$ are adjacent in $H$.
-Given a graph $G$ and a set $S\subseteq V(G)$, we denote by $N(S)$ the set of vertices in $V(G)\setminus S$ having a neighbor in $S$ and by $N[S]$ the set $S\cup N(S)$.
-For $S = \{v\}$ for some $v\in V(G)$, we write $N(v)$ for $N(\{v\})$ and similarly for $N[v]$.
-Given two graphs $G$ and $H$, we say that $G$ is \emph{$H$-free} if $G$ contains no induced subgraph isomorphic to $H$.
+Given two graphs $G$ and $H$, we say that we \emph{detect} $H$ as an induced subgraph (respectively as an induced minor) of $G$ if we decide whether $G$ contains $H$ as an induced subgraph (respectively as an induced minor).
+If the answer is no, then we say that $G$ is \emph{$H$-free} (respectively $G$ is \emph{$H$-induced-minor-free}).
+When $H$ is replaced with a (possibly infinite) family $\mathcal{H}$ of graphs, the above definitions are extended in a natural way; for instance, \emph{detecting} $\mathcal{H}$ means deciding whether some graph of $\mathcal{H}$ is an induced subgraph of $G$ (respectively an induced minor of $G$).